 When I did this, there was a wave of tooting horns and cheering people.
 It seems I was not alone in my frustration at the queue pushers.
 I, however seemed to be the only one who was bothered enough to do anything.
 Nobody got out to join me.
 This was just the start of my one woman protest.

-The Frenchman then proceeded to threaten to sue me for every penny I had (It is worth pointing out that I wasn’t married to hubby at this point, and he had a rather posh Porsche).
+Mr Queue-Cutter then proceeded to threaten to sue me for every penny I had (It is worth pointing out that I wasn’t married to hubby at this point, and he had a rather posh company car).
 I laughed and told the crazy man that he was welcome to every penny I had, but doubted his legal fees would be covered by the 11p in my bank account.

 At this point, the traffic finally started moving again – very slowly.
-The car in front of hubby edged forward & the Frenchman
+The car in front of hubby edged forward & Mr Queue-Pusher

 revved his engine again & screamed at me to move.
 This seemed to frighten my hubby & the cars in the immediate area as suddenly every man & his dog was ringing 999.

-The traffic then began moving a bit faster & hubby pulled into the gap, thus preventing the Frenchman pushing in.
+The traffic then began moving a bit faster & hubby pulled into the gap, thus preventing Mr Queue-Pusher from cutting in.
 There was another huge round of applause at this point, and lots of horns tooting.

-The Frenchman then screamed at me that i’d gotten my own way, and could get back into my car.
-Call me paranoid, but I had a sneaky suspicion that the second I moved, he would crash his 8+ year old Peugeot into our Porsche, so I stayed put.
-I told him I was staying put until every car had left the car park, so he’d better join the back of the queue if he wanted to get out any time soon.
+Mr Queue-Pusher then screamed at me that i’d gotten my own way, and could get back into my car.
+Call me paranoid, but I had a sneaky suspicion that the second I moved, he would crash his 8+ year old Peugeot into our car.
+So I stayed put.
+I told him I was staying there until every car had left the car park.
+So he’d better join the back of the queue if he wanted to get out any time soon.

 Better late than never